Tubbz-alt/pbg/README.md

   = NULL
 ```

-This grammar is defined recursively, so a PBG expression can be elegantly represented by an abstract syntax tree (AST).
+This grammar is defined recursively, so a pbg expression can be elegantly represented with an abstract syntax tree (AST).

 Each node in the tree is represented by a **field**.
 A field can be either an **operator** or a **literal**.
 Operators are always internal nodes of the AST; literals, always leaves.

 Each field has a **type**.
 The type of an operator determines its function as well as the types and multiplicity of its children (read: inputs).
-The type of a literal determines how the data within the field is interpreted and which operators it can be an argument of.
+The type of a literal determines how the data within the field is interpreted and which operators it can be an input of.

 ### literals

 Literals are typed.
 The following types are supported: `DATE`, `BOOL`, `NUMBER`, `STRING`, and `NULL`.
-In addition to these, there exist meta-literals called **type literals**.
-These are used by the type check operator and are not listed here.
+There also exist meta-literals called **type literals**.
+Instead of values having types, these reference the types themselves and are used by the `TYPE` operator.

 ##### DATE